 Connections: Candidates for the 136th Assembly District Democratic primary

+Assembly member Jamie Romeo has decided not to seek re-election for her 136th District seat; instead, she will seek the Monroe County Clerk position, which she has held since it was vacated by Adam Bello.

-Assemblyman Joe Morelle is running for Congress, and three local Democrats are vying for his seat in the 136th District primary.
-This hour, we hear from Todd Grady, Jamie Romeo, and Jaclyn Richard about their platforms and priorities for the district.
+Three Democrats are vying for the Assembly seat in the upcoming primary.
+This hour, we hear from Sarah Clark, Nelson Lopatin, and Justin Wilcox.
+They share their platforms and priorities, and answer our questions and yours.
+Our guests: